 Constipation can occur for many reasons, including low activity levels, dietary factors, health conditions, and certain medical treatments.

-Often, home remedies are the first line of treatment for constipation, particularly occasional constipation, with prune juice being among the most popular alternative treatments.
+Often, home remedies are the first line of treatment, particularly for occasional constipation.
+Prune juice is among the most popular home treatments.

 In this article, we discuss whether prune juice works for treating constipation and how it compares to whole prunes.

 Manufacturers make prune juice from prunes, which are dried plums.
-Although prune juice appears to offer some benefits for people with constipation, eating whole prunes may be more effective.
+Prune juice appears to offer some benefits for people with constipation, but eating whole prunes may be just as effective.

-As well as providing relief from digestive problems, regularly consuming prunes and prune juice may benefit a person’s health in other ways.
-Studies suggest that prunes may help with the following:
+As well as providing relief from digestive problems, regularly consuming prunes and prune juice may benefit a person’s health in the following ways, according to one older review: